 Reynolds St traffic calming in the works

-- LATEST: September 9, 2020 – City Council Hearing VIDEO / Presentation (pdf) / DOMI Questions and Responses (pdf)
+- September 9, 2020 – City Council Hearing VIDEO / Presentation (pdf) / DOMI Questions and Responses (pdf)

 - Sept 30: DOMI hosted a Neighborways Summit to explain this new street type